MicrosoftDocs/win32/desktop-src/WinHttp/option-flags.md

-Retrieves the [**TCP\_INFO\_v0**](/windows/win32/api/mstcpip/ns-mstcpip-tcp_info_v0) struct for the underlying connection used by the request.
+Retreives the [**TCP\_INFO\_v0**](/windows/win32/api/mstcpip/ns-mstcpip-tcp_info_v0) struct for the underlying connection used by the request.
 The returned struct may contain statistics from prior requests sent over the same connection.

 > [!Note]
 > This option has been superseded by **WINHTTP\_OPTION\_CONNECTION\_STATS\_V1**.